Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
 Security and efficiency should come first."

-**Isabella**: "But what about the communities that could be left behind?
-We need to ensure that our policies are inclusive."
+**Isabella**: "What about the communities that might be left behind?
+We have a responsibility to ensure our policies are inclusive and equitable."

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*